gino/toast/README.md

 ### Rendering toasts

-In order to render toasts, we made this library as flexibile as possible.
-You can simply map over the `toasts` array that is exported by the `useToasts` hook.
+We have made this library as flexibile as possible.
+In order to render toasts, you can simply map over the `toasts` array that is exported by the `useToasts` hook.

 ```tsx
 const { toasts, removeToast } = useToast();